libremente/libremente.github.io/_posts/2016-07-14-apollo-code.md

 The Apollo 11 code has been released on [Github](https://github.com/chrislgarry/Apollo-11).
-It's a lot of assembly, I had some fun in trying to understand some procedures.
+It's a lot of assembly, I had some fun trying to understand some procedures.
 It's also cool to see some of the comments inserted like the following:

 ``` assembly